MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-OwaMailboxPolicy.md

 ```

 ### -NPSMailboxPolicy
+This parameter is avaialble only in the cloud-based service.

-The NPSMailboxPolicy parameter specifies whether to enable or disable the NPS (Net Promoter Score) survey in Outlook on the web.
-In the NP survey, users may rate Outlook on the web on a 1-5 scale.
-They may also provide free form text feedback about their experiences and suggested improvements.
+The NPSMailboxPolicy parameter specifies whether to enable or disable the Net Promoter Score (NPS) survey in Outlook on the web.
+The survey allows uses to rate Outlook on the web on a scale of 1 to 5, and to provide feedback and suggested improvments in free text.
+Valid values are:

-$true: The NPS survey is available in Outlook on the web.
+- $true: The NPS survey is available in Outlook on the web.
 This is the default value.

-$false: The NPS survey isn't available in Outlook on the web.
+- $false: The NPS survey isn't available in Outlook on the web.

 ```yaml
 Type: $true | $false